The science and engineering community has composed and signed this letter about the most-likely effects of a mine near the Okefenokee Swamp.

 - Todd Rasmussen, PhD, Hydrology & Water Resources, Watkinsville GA

-- James Reichard, James Reichard, Ph.D., Professor of Geology, Georgia Southern University
+- James Reichard, Ph.D., Professor of Geology, Georgia Southern University

 - Randal E. Riebel, PE, F.NSPE, GSPE President

-- Amy Rosemond, PhD, Professor of Ecology, resident of Athens, GA
+- Amy Rosemond, PhD, Distinguished Research Professor, Odum School of Ecology, University of Georgia, resident of Athens, GA

 - William H Schlesinger, Dean, Emeritus, the Nicholas School of the Environment, Duke University